 The scheme provides affordable refurbished bikes to local people in Derby to help them access work, employment and other facilities by bike, whilst contributing to Derby City Council's aims to reducing congestion and increasing active travel.

-Bike Back Derby takes in donations of unwanted bicycles from the public, that are unused and gathering dust and rust and completely refurbish them to a state better than new.
+Bike Back Derby takes in donations of unwanted bicycles from the public that are unused and gathering dust and rust and completely refurbish them to a state better than new.
 All this work is undertaken by inmates at HMP Stocken, a category C prison near Nottingham, where they work towards and gain a level 2 City and Guilds qualification in cycle mechanics.

-The project also aims to provide support to prisoners that have been involved with the project, following their release, helping them to make better life choices and ultimately, to gain employment.
-By gaining valuable experience through the Bike Back Derby project participants can work on a project that has postive community benefits and one that cuts reoffending rates.
+The project also aims to provide support to prisoners that have been involved with the project following their release, helping them to make better life choices and ultimately, to gain employment.
+By gaining valuable experience through the Bike Back Derby project participants can work on a project that has positive community benefits and one that cuts reoffending rates.

 We urgently need donations of unwanted bikes.
 If you have an unwanted bike you no longer ride, then please consider giving it to us.

 We are currently looking for volunteers who can give up say half a day a week to help with our bike recycling project at our workshop in Derby.
 We are looking for anyone with an interest in bikes that may have some mechanical experience or who could help out with events and administration.
 Interested?
 Get in touch with us.